beardog108/kademlia/README.md

 This library is an asynchronous Python implementation of the [Kademlia distributed hash table](http://en.wikipedia.org/wiki/Kademlia).
 It uses the [asyncio library](https://docs.python.org/3/library/asyncio.html) in Python 3 to provide asynchronous communication.
 The nodes communicate using [RPC over UDP](https://github.com/bmuller/rpcudp) to communiate, meaning that it is capable of working behind a [NAT](http://en.wikipedia.org/wiki/Network_address_translation).

-This library aims to be as close to a reference implementation of the [Kademlia paper](http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) as possible.
+**This library is a fork of the kademlia Python library.
+It is intended to be roughly equivalent, but due to this library having security fixes, it is not compatible with the original nor other reference kademlia implementations.
+Specifically the use of sha1 and pickle have been replaced by better choices**

 ## Installation

 ```
-pip install kademlia
+pip install secure-kademlia
 ```

 ## Usage